choderalab/protons/docs/modules/protons.rst

     # Create an implicit solvent system from the AMBER prmtop file
     system = prmtop.createSystem(implicitSolvent=app.OBC2, nonbondedMethod=app.NoCutoff, constraints=app.HBonds)
-    # Create the driver that will track the state of the simulation and provides the updating API
+    # Create the driver that will update the protons on the system and track its state
     driver = ProtonDrive(system, temperature, pH, prmtop, cpin_filename, integrator, pressure=None, ncmc_steps_per_trial=0, implicit=True)

     # Create a simulation object using the correct integrator